twhiteman/pyDes/README.txt

 Class initialization
 --------------------
-pyDes.des(key, [mode], [IV])
-pyDes.triple_des(key, [mode], [IV])
+pyDes.des(key, [mode], [IV], [pad], [padmode]) pyDes.triple_des(key, [mode], [IV], [pad], [padmode])

-key  -> String containing the encryption key, 8 bytes for DES, 16 for Triple DES mode -> Optional argument for encryption type, can be either
+key     -> String containing the encryption key.
+8 bytes for DES, 16 or 24 bytes
+	   for Triple DES
+mode    -> Optional argument for encryption type, can be either
 	   pyDes.ECB (Electronic Code Book) or pyDes.CBC (Cypher Block Chaining) IV      -> Optional argument, must be supplied if using CBC mode.
-Must be 8 bytes
+Length must be 8 bytes pad     -> Optional argument, set the pad character (PAD_NORMAL) to use during all encrypt/decrpt operations done with this instance. padmode -> Optional argument, set the padding mode (PAD_NORMAL or PAD_PKCS5) to use during all encrypt/decrpt operations done with this instance.

+I recommend to use PAD_PKCS5 padding, as then you never need to worry about any padding issues, as the padding can be removed unambiguously upon decrypting data that was encrypted using PAD_PKCS5 padmode.

 Common methods
 --------------
-encrypt(data, [pad])
+encrypt(data, [pad], [padmode])
-decrypt(data, [pad])
+decrypt(data, [pad], [padmode])

 data    -> String to be encrypted/decrypted
 pad     -> Optional argument.
+Only when using padmode of PAD_NORMAL.
+For
-For encryption, adds this characters to the end of
-	the data string when data is not a multiple of 8 bytes.
-For decryption, will remove the trailing characters that match this pad character from the last 8 bytes of the unencrypted data string.
+	   encryption, adds this characters to the end of the data string when data is not a multiple of 8 bytes.
+For decryption, will remove the trailing characters that match this pad character from the last 8 bytes of the unencrypted data string. padmode -> Optional argument, set the padding mode, must be one of PAD_NORMAL or PAD_PKCS5).
+Defaults to PAD_NORMAL.

 Example
 -------

-import pyDes
+from pyDes import *

-k = pyDes.des("DESCRYPT", pyDes.CBC, "\0\0\0\0\0\0\0\0")
-d = k.encrypt("Please encrypt my string")
+data = "Please encrypt my string" k = des("DESCRYPT", CBC, "\0\0\0\0\0\0\0\0", pad=None, padmode=PAD_PKCS5)
-print "Encypted string: " + d
-print "Decypted string: " + k.decrypt(d)

-k = pyDes.triple_des("MySecretTripleDesKeyData")
-d = k.encrypt("Encrypt this sensitive data", "*")
+d = k.encrypt(data)
-print "Encypted string: " + d
-print "Decypted string: " + k.decrypt(d, "*")
+print "Encypted string: %r" % d print "Decypted string: %r" % k.decrypt(d)

+data = "Please encrypt me"
+k = des("DESCRYPT")
+assert k.decrypt(k.encrypt(data, padmode=PAD_PKCS5), padmode=PAD_PKCS5) == data

 See the module source (pyDes.py) for more examples of use.
-You can slo run the pyDes.py file without and arguments to see a simple test.
+You can also run the pyDes.py file without and arguments to see a simple test.

 Note: This code was not written for high-end systems needing a fast
       implementation, but rather a handy portable solution with small usage.